Skip to main content

 When joining a virtual event, it can get frustrating when the video is freezing or when the audio is choppy.
 Here are some tips that you can try to improve the quality of your virtual event experience:

-Restart your device before joining the event.
+Restart your device before joining the event

 If you're using your camera or microphone for the event, make sure to restart your device so that any other applications on your device that has access to the camera or microphone are turned off.

-Use fast and stable internet connection.
+Use a fast and stable internet connection

 Video quality depends on your internet speed, so make sure that you have at least 5mbs internet speed and that your connection is stable to ensure that your video will come through clearly.
 It also helps if you have a back up connection just in case.

-Use low resolution.
+Use a low resolution

 If your internet connection is not strong enough, try changing from High Definition to Low Definition as it requires less bandwidth.
 This way, it will lessen any choppiness interruptions.

-Use a newer device and updated browsers.
+Use a newer device and updated browsers

 Older devices tend to be slower when processing data.
 So even if your internet is stable, your device might not be fast enough which can cause freezing and choppiness.
 Your browser should always be the latest version to ensure that all aspects of the event will work well.

-Close other tabs and applications.
+Close other tabs and applications

 The more programs you have open, the slower your device gets and sometimes it even overheats.
 Make sure that the opened applications are the only ones that you need while you're in the event.

-Refresh and clear cache.
+Refresh and clear cache

 If something is not loading, refresh your browser to see if it will load.
 Clearing the history & cache will fix certain problems, like loading or formatting issues on web pages.

-Use an incognito window.
+Use an incognito window

-Allow browser video and audio access.
+Allow browser video and audio access

 There's a lock icon on top of your browser, click that and make sure that the audio and video options are enabled.

-Use headphones.
+Use headphones

 If you're using your microphone, using headphones can minimize background noise and eliminate echo or audio feedback.
 Just like how it is on a regular call, you can hear someone clearer if the sound is coming from an isolated source.

-Disable Firewalls and using VPN.
+Disable Firewalls and using VPN

 Did this answer your question?